azaleacolburn/darjeeling/README.md

 DISCLAIMER: I don't actually recommend using the generative AI feature for interesting results, it's horribly unoptimized, and isn't training very well right now.

 This program doesn't have a large enough dataset to get interesting results.
-All it does is just create a network and
+All it does is just trains a network to verify a proof of concept.
 ```rust
     use darjeeling::{
          generation::NeuralNetwork,